AidanMcReynolds/webapp_template/README.md

 ├── index.html               # landing HTML file, this is what users see when you come to url └── README.md

+Gurshawns line of code, my file is already in here

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo
 ├── images                   # Folder for images